The-Marcy-Lab-School/react-express-auth/ABOUT.md

 Before you can actually start building, you need to create a database and configure your server to connect with it.

-- Create a database with a name of your choice
+- Create a database with a name of your choice.
+This will just be the name of your local database so it doesn't need to match with the other members of your team.
 - In the `server/` folder, copy the `.env.template` and name it `.env`.
 - Update the `.env` variables to match your Postgres database information (username, password, database name)
 - Replace the `SESSION_SECRET` value with your own random string.
 This is used to encrypt the cookie's `userId` value.